Barry Wilmore

-Barry Eugene "Butch" Wilmore (born December 29, 1962) is a NASA astronaut and United States Navy test pilot.
-He has had two spaceflights, the first of which was an 11-day Space Shuttle mission in November 2009, to the International Space Station.
+Barry Eugene "Butch" Wilmore (born December 29, 1962) is a retired American NASA astronaut and United States Navy test pilot.
+He has had five spaceflights, the first of which was an 11-day Space Shuttle mission in November 2009, to the International Space Station.
+In total, he spent a total of 464 days off Earth and 32 hours outside of a spacecraft.
 Wilmore was designated as pilot with five other crew members on Space Shuttle Atlantis for the mission STS-129.
-He most recently served as part of Expedition 41 to the International Space Station.
+He served as part of Expedition 41/42 to the International Space Station, and on June 5, 2024, returned to the ISS on the Boeing Crew Flight Test, the first crewed mission of the Boeing Starliner.
+On March 18, 2025, he returned to Earth on the SpaceX Dragon capsule with the other crew members of Crew-9.
+The crew that replaced the Boeing Crew Flight Test astronauts aboard the ISS arrived on March 16.

 Prior to being selected as a NASA astronaut in July 2000, Wilmore was an experienced Navy test pilot.
 He also participated in the development of the T-45 Goshawk jet trainer.

 Personal life

-Wilmore was born in Murfreesboro, Tennessee, but was raised in Mount Juliet by his mother Faye and father Eugene.
-Wilmore has one sibling, a brother named Jack Wilmore, who resides in Franklin, Tennessee.
-He is married to the former Miss Deanna Newport of Helenwood, Tennessee.
-He also has two daughters, Daryn Wilmore and Logan Wilmore.
+Wilmore was born in Murfreesboro, Tennessee and raised in Mount Juliet by his mother Faye and father Eugene.
+Wilmore has one sibling, a brother who resides in Franklin, Tennessee.
+He is married to Deanna Wilmore (née Newport) of Helenwood, Tennessee, they have two daughters.
 Wilmore currently lives in Houston, Texas, with his family.

-Education
+Wilmore self-identifies as a Christian.
+During a press conference on March 31, 2025, he said that it was vital for him to continuously connect with his faith and church family, and this is why, while in orbit, he continued to regularly attend remote Sunday services streamed from Providence Baptist Church in Pasadena, Texas and Grace Baptist Church in Mount Juliet.
+He serves as an elder at Providence Baptist.

+Background education

 Wilmore graduated from Mount Juliet High School in Mount Juliet, Tennessee.
 Wilmore has received a Bachelor of Science and a Master of Science degree from Tennessee Tech in electrical engineering, and a Master of Science in Aviation Systems from the University of Tennessee.
-Mr. Wilmore was a member, letterman and team captain of the Tennessee Technological University football team.
+Wilmore was a member, letterman, and team captain of the Tennessee Technological University football team.